duplocloud/duploctl/CONTRIBUTING.md

 _ref:_ [SetupTools SCM](https://pypi.org/project/setuptools-scm/)

-## Add Wiki Doc For Subcommand

-make sure to add a wiki document to the wiki folder for the subcommand.
-Follow the same pattern as the other subcommand readme's.
+When Ready to publish a new version live, go to the [publish.yml](https://github.com/duplocloud/duploctl/actions/workflows/publish.yml) workflow and run the workflow manually.
+This will bump the version, build the artifact, and push the new version to pypi.

 ## Docker Image